tanmaya-panda1/telegraf/plugins/outputs/azure_data_explorer/README.md

   ## Creates tables and relevant mapping if set to true(default).
   ## Skips table and mapping creation if set to false, this is useful for running Telegraf with the lowest possible permissions i.e. table ingestor role.
   # create_tables = true

+  ## Ingestion to ADX is supported through managed (streaming with a fallback to batched ingestion or queued) or through queued (default) ingestion

+  # ingestion_type = queued
 ```

 ## Metrics Grouping